 - RUNNER UP: Deltana SDLA325U3-UNL HD Pocket Lock

-- BEST BANG FOR THE BUCK: Designers Impressions Oil Rubbed Bronze Pocket Door
+- BEST VALUE: Designers Impressions Oil Rubbed Bronze Pocket Door

 - BEST COMPACT: Prime-Line N 7239 Pocket Door Privacy Lock

 - BEST MODERN: HOMOTEK Privacy Sliding Door Lock with Pull

 Types of Pocket Door Locks

 The best pocket door lock is available in two basic types, round and square, which differ not only in design but also in installation.
 The type you choose could depend simply on your particular design taste.
 However, if you’re retrofitting a new lock to an old door, you’ll have to match the current lock.
 Read on to learn a bit more about these two types.

 As the name suggests, round pocket door locks are circular in design.
 These locks install into a round hole in the door that is typically 2⅛ inches in diameter.
 Their latches slide into a separate hole, which is usually about 1 inch in diameter.
 This process is very similar to the installation of a traditional lockset.

 Round pocket door locks most often use 2⅜-inch backsets, which describe the distance from the edge of the door to the center of the hole.
 Again, this is similar to a traditional door lock.
 However, some of the best pocket door locks feature adjustable backsets to make them a bit more flexible during installation.